Allegri in, Ronaldo out? Returning Juventus coach may finally get the overhaul he wanted | Goal.com

 Like many other elite clubs, Juve have financial problems, which is why Agnelli is refusing to give up on his beloved European Super League, but the removal of Ronaldo from the wage bill could ease some of their economic concerns.

-The forward posted what many fans feared was a coded farewell last weekend and a parting of the ways a year before the expiration of his contract is probably the best option for both Ronaldo and Juve right now.
+The forward posted what many fans feared was a coded farewell last weekend and a parting of the ways a year before the expiration of his contract is probably the best option for both Ronaldo and Juve right now, even if finding a buyer would be far from straightforward.

 His goals would be sorely missed but, no matter what happens, it's clear that the new Juve needs to be built around the likes of Dybala, Matthijs de Ligt, Federico Chiesa and Dejan Kulusevski.